Rochester Railway Company: Formation of Rochester Railway Company

 On January 21, 1890, the Rochester City and Brighton Railroad petitioned the city's common council to convert its form of motive power from horses to electricity.
 That February, the railroad was sold to the new Rochester Railway Company.
 Meanwhile, the Rochester Electric Railway Company was formed in 1887 to construct a line from the company's power plant in Charlotte to Ridge Road.
 The first cars were tested on July 3, 1889, ushering in the era of electric trolleys in Rochester.
 Electrification of the former Rochester City and Brighton lines was completed in the spring of 1893.
 In 1894, the Rochester Electric Railway was leased to Rochester Railway Company.
 The properties and franchises of the Crosstown Railroad and the South Park Railroad Company (both incorporated in 1889) were also absorbed into Rochester Railway Company.

 Growth continued as the new company was authorized by the city to double-track any existing single-track lines in 1890.
 A new line was also constructed along Pinnacle Avenue (today known as South Clinton Avenue) in 1892.
 During this time, the railway experimented with color coding their various routes and painting the trolleys to match.
 Unfortunately, it was impossible to keep trolleys in captive service to their assigned route, and the color system was soon abandoned.
 With all lines electrified by 1894, the last horse car operated in Rochester in 1895.
 Streetcar mail collection service (railway mail service) was inaugurated on October 5, 1896, using a fleet of two special all-white trolley cars.
 These cars picked up mail, and also cancelled and sorted letters en route.

 The Rochester and Lake Ontario Railway (R&LO) was chartered in 1879 to construct a steam-powered railroad connecting the lakeside community of Sea Breeze with the Rochester Railway at Portland Avenue.
 In 1893 the RL&O was leased to the Rochester and Irondequoit Railroad, which constructed an electric railway along St. Paul Boulevard north of Ridge Road to the lake at Summerville.
 In 1900 the Rochester and Suburban Railway purchased the Rochester and Irondequoit Railroad from the receivers and acquired the R&LO and electrified it.
 In 1905 the Rochester and Suburban Railway was leased to Rochester Railway Company.
 In 1902, Rochester Railway acquired control of the Rochester and Sodus Bay Railway.

 The Rochester Railway and Light Co. was incorporated on May 26, 1904, to consolidate the Rochester Gas and Electric Company (not to be confused with present-day Rochester Gas and Electric Corp.) and the Rochester Light and Power Company with a controlling interest in the Rochester Railway Company.
 The merger was intended to combine all of the electric utility and streetcar properties in the city of Rochester.
+In 1905, trucking-firm executive George F. Roth was voted a director for the Rochester Electric Railway Company, which had become a subsidiary of that recently amalgamated utility and streetcar corporation.